HannaBerggren/CLOUDBERRIES/README.md

 - __Navigation Bar__

-  - Featured on the first page to allow easy navigation, the full responsive navigation bar includes links to the Logo, Home page, About page, Recipe page and Subscribe page.
+  - Featured on the first page to allow easy navigation, the navigation bar includes links to the Logo, Home page, About page, Recipe page and Subscribe page.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![nav bar](./assets/css/images/navbar.png "nav bar")